The most spectacular pork fajitas are made in the oven, honest.

 What all of them do is make sure that the moist that evaporates stays in the pan, slow cooker, Crockpot.

-That is the way you need to close the lid of the pan when you put it in the oven.
+That is why you need to close the lid of the pan when you put it in the oven.
 I made the mistake to put the pan in the oven but without the lid on.

 It would take much longer for the meat to go soft and usually it would be very dry.
 Even after adding lots of water during the cooking process.